MEDIADUDES/FoundationPress/README.md

 ### Project structure

 In the `/src` folder you will find the working files for all your assets.
-Every time you make a change to a file that is watched by Gulp, the output will be saved to the `/dist` folder.
+Every time you make a change to a file that is watched by Grunt, the output will be saved to the `/dist` folder.
 The contents of this folder is the compiled code that you should not touch (unless you have a good reason for it).

 The `/page-templates` folder contains templates that can be selected in the Pages section of the WordPress admin panel.
 To create a new page-template, simply create a new file in this folder and make sure to give it a template name.

-I guess the rest is quite self explanatory.
+The rest should be quite self explanatory.
 Feel free to ask if you feel stuck.

 ### Styles and Sass Compilation

  * `style.css`: Do not worry about this file.
-(For some reason) it's required by WordPress.
-All styling are handled in the Sass files described below
+It's required by WordPress to make this theme work properly.
+All the styling inside this file won't be enqueued.
+All styling are handled in the Sass files described below:

- * `src/assets/scss/app.scss`: Make imports for all your styles here
+ * `src/assets/scss/main.scss`: Make imports for all your styles here
+ * `src/assets/scss/_settings.scss`: All Foundation component styles can be configured here.
- * `src/assets/scss/global/*.scss`: Global settings
+ * `src/assets/scss/global/*.scss`: Global settings.
+Define your custom variables here.
+E.g. colors.
- * `src/assets/scss/components/*.scss`: Buttons etc.
+ * `src/assets/scss/components/*.scss`: Components like Buttons, Searchbars, Tabs, Accordions, etc. Components are reuseable elements, so design them in a way they can be used independently and in combination with other elements without affecting their appearance.
- * `src/assets/scss/modules/*.scss`: Topbar, footer etc.
+ * `src/assets/scss/modules/*.scss`: Topbar, footer etc. This are more or less sections or combinations of different components and elements.
- * `src/assets/scss/templates/*.scss`: Page template styling
+ * `src/assets/scss/templates/*.scss`: Page template styling.
+Styles for individual pages especially the ones in `/page-templates`.

- * `dist/assets/css/app.css`: This file is loaded in the `<head>` section of your document, and contains the compiled styles for your project.
+ * `dist/assets/css/main.css`: This file is loaded in the `<head>` section of your document, and contains the compiled styles for your project.

-If you're new to Sass, please note that you need to have Gulp running in the background (``npm start``), for any changes in your scss files to be compiled to `app.css`.
+If you're new to Sass, please note that you need to have Grunt running in the background (`npm start`), for any changes in your scss files to be compiled to `main.css`.

 ### JavaScript Compilation